 - Metrics and data on checked content

-- Small extracts form the content (see above)
+- Small extracts from the content (see above)

 - Custom user information as configured

 The content extracts are stored in the Scorecards and in a reporting database.
-The terminology is stored a terminology database.
-Reuse information is stored in reuse repositories.
-Logs are stored on the file system, but don’t include IP addresses by default.
+The terminology is stored in a terminology database.
+Logs, stored on the file system don’t include IP addresses by default.
 All data remains in the Private Cloud installation.
-Please contact support if you want all or parts of the data deleted.
+Please contact Acrolinx support if you want all or parts of the data deleted.

-If you want to export your data, please create a support ticket.
-We’ll provide you with a copy of the following:
+If you want to export your data, please contact Acrolinx support.
+You'll receive a copy of the following: